-It could also be "çabukça."
-There is a lot of blurred lines between what is an adjective and an adverb in Turkish :)
+There is also a lot of gray area between what is an adjective and an adverb in English:

 Example: How are you today?
 Good or well?
 Purists would insist on the the adverb: I'm well today.
 But more commonly used is the adjective: I'm good today.

 Another example is the old Apple catchphrase: "Think different."
 They (perhaps purposely) used an adjective when grammatically an adverb would seem more fitting.

 Blurred lines, gray area on the adjective/adverb front in both languages.

 Hello, can you please give me a better explanation?
 What is the difference between those:

 Çabuk dışarı çık